-The Discount Rate used to measure the Total Pension Liability was 7.50%.
-For purposes of this valuation, the expected rate of return on pension plan investments is 7.50%; the municipal bond rate is 3.26% (based on the weekly rate closest to but not later than the measurement date of the Bond Buyer 20-Bond Index as published by the Federal Reserve); and the resulting single discount rate is 7.50%.
-The projection of cash flows used to determine the Discount Rate assumed that Fund member contributions will be made at the current contribution rate and that City contributions will be made at rates equal to the difference between actuarially determined contribution rates and the member rate.
+The discount rate used to measure the total pension liability was 7.30%.
+For purposes of this valuation, the expected rate of return on pension plan investments is 7.30%; the muni'cipal bond rate is 1.93% (based on the weekly rate closest to but not later than the measurement date of the S&P Municipal Bond 20 Year High Grade Rate Index); and the resulting single discount rate is 7.30%.
+The projection of cash flows used to determine the discount rate assumed that Fund member contributions will be made at the current contribution rate and that City contributions will be made at rates equal to the difference between actuarially determined contribution rates and the member rate.
 Based on those assumptions, the Fund's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on Fund investments was applied to all periods of projected benefit payments to determine the total pension liability.